FirebaseExtended/firepad/docs/index.md

 # Getting Started

 Firepad was designed to be embedded inside larger applications.
+Since it uses [Firebase](https://www.firebase.com/) as a backend it requires no server-side code and can be added to any web app simply by including the JavaScript files.
 Here we'll explain how to do this.

 ## Prerequisites

-Firepad uses [Firebase](https://www.firebase.com/) for real-time data synchronization and storage, and it uses [CodeMirror](http://www.codemirror.net/) as the underlying text editor (though we'd love to add support for other editors in the future).
+Firepad uses [CodeMirror](http://www.codemirror.net/) as the underlying text editor (though we'd love to add support for other editors in the future), and it uses Firebase for data storage and synchronization.

 Before getting started, you'll need to: